SynteLang/SynteLang/README.md

 	ramp
 	.>sync

-which will send pulses at the frequency given, in this case 120bpm. `osc, gt 0.5` can be also be used in place of `ramp`, in general any signal which transistions to zero or less than zero (from greater than zero) at the desired sync point will work. `sq` begins at 1, so will trigger sync halfway through it's cycle.
+which will send pulses at the frequency given, in this case 120bpm. `osc, gt 0.5` can be also be used in place of `ramp`, in general any signal which transistions to zero or less than zero (from greater than zero) at the desired sync point will work. `sq` begins at 1, so will trigger sync halfway through its cycle.
 Muting a sync listing will have no effect on the synchronisation, as it is send via a separate channel.
+A listing can be synced on launch by adding >sync at the top.

 If you wish to launch a listing that only starts playing when the next `<sync` is received, use the `catch` function prior to the last operation, eg. `catch, mix`.

-Sync pulses transmitted will be indicicated by a yellow dot at the top of the info display.
+Sync pulses transmitted will be indicated by a yellow dot at the top of the info display.

 The synchronisation is somewhat rudementary, a world away from DAW/midi sequencers, yet it has been designed to be raw and flexible in keeping with the Syntə philosophy.
 It also allows for a modicum of 'musicianship' as it is possible to submit listings in time with one another by hand (without sync) if you are that way inclined.
 Of course this is live coding which only intersects with music in general :)